 Their prices are not particularly high – in contrast to the fines for its absence.
 But the minimum terms of use (10 days) hint that you should consider the program of an extended visit.

-For a Hungarian vignette in 2022, you will have to pay from € 13.89 – this price is announced on en.autovignet.hu.
+For a Hungarian vignette in 2023, you will have to pay from € 14.70 (5 500 HUF) – this price is announced on en.autovignet.hu.
 It costs more on other sites.

-In theory, you can drive around toll roads using alternative free ones.
+In theory, you can drive around using alternative free roads.
 But the loss of time will be significant (speed limits, junctions, traffic lights).
 And the condition of some regional highways is far from ideal.

-The speed limit for driving on motorways in Hungary is 120 km/h, in Austria it is 130 km/h.
-A liter of A95 gasoline in autumn 2022 costs an average of 680 HUF on the Hungarian side (1.65 €) and about 1.8 € in Mozart’s homeland.
+The speed limit for driving on motorways in Hungary is 120 km/h, in Austria it’s 130 km/h.
+A liter of A95 gasoline in summer 2023 costs an average of 570 HUF on the Hungarian side (1.55 €) and about the same 1.5 € in Mozart’s homeland.

 Bus